Ghassanids: The reign of Phocas (602–610 AD)

+The reign of Heraclius (610–641 AD)

+In the time of the emperor Heraclius, relations with the Ghassanids dramatically improved, and they became as good as they were at their height in the time of Justinian I. The three main episodes for the Ghassanids in this time period is the joint Ghassanid-Oriens armies fighting against the invasion of the Persians, and then a withdrawal by the Ghassanids to Anatolia where they fight alongside Heraclius in his counteroffensive to deliver a decisive blow to the Persians at the Battle of Nineveh (627), and lastly their fight against the Muslims in the Oriens where they are defeated at the Battle of the Yarmuk (636).

 Early Islamic period

-Rashidun conquest of the Levant
+Muslim conquest of the Levant

 The nascent Muslim state in Medina, first under the Islamic prophet Muhammad (d.
 632) and lastly under the second caliph, Umar, made abortive attempts to contact or win over the Ghassan of Syria.
 The last phylarch of the Ghassan, Jabala ibn al-Ayham, stories of whom are shrouded in legend, led his tribesmen and those of Byzantium's other allied Arab tribes in the Byzantine army that was routed by the Muslims at the Battle of Yarmouk in c.
 636. After supposedly embracing Islam, Jabala left the faith and ultimately withdrew with his tribesmen from Syria to Byzantine-held Anatolia in 639, by which time the Muslims had conquered most of Byzantine Syria.
 Unable to make headway with the Ghassan, the Muslim administration in Syria under its governor Mu'awiya succeeded in allying with the Ghassan's old-established Syrian allies, the Banu Kalb.
 The latter became the cornerstone of Mu'awiya's military power in Syria, and later, when he became head of the Syria-based Umayyad Caliphate in 661, of the Islamic empire in general.